zaidka/cliget/README.md

 Development
 -----------

 This addon is built with the [Addon-SDK](https://addons.mozilla.org/en-US/developers/builder).
-Install and activate the SDK and then run `cfx xpi` to build the "cliget.xpi" addon package, or use `cfx run` to test in a newly launched Firefox.
+Install and activate the SDK and then run `jpm xpi` to build the "cliget.xpi" addon package, or use `jpm run` to test in a newly launched Firefox.